-o Cowlitz River is one of the Gifford Pinchot National Forest's largest rivers and is home to Chinook, coho, steelhead, and an array of species that rely on this large, winding waterway.
-Riparian planting along the river will benefit many different aquatic and terrestrial species.
+o Cowlitz River is one of the Gifford Pinchot National Forest's largest rivers and is home to Chinook, coho, steelhead, and an array of riparian species that rely on this large, winding waterway.
+Riparian planting along the river will benefit many different aquatic and riparian species.
 Much of this river flows through private land, so cross-boundary efforts will be needed to effectively improve longterm resilience.

 o Invasive reed canary grass has become a problem along the Muddy River and is expected to become an even larger issue as climate change further threatens bank stability and impacts native riparian plant communities.
 Native riparian plants are intrinsically tied to the health of fish and aquatic invertebrates they protect, yet they are severely threatened by the likely increase in the spread of invasive plants due to changing weather patterns, which can sometimes introduce an added stressor for native plant populations.
 One of the main ways to wipe out reed canary grass is to crop it low and plant trees that will shade it out (61).
-This has the added benefit of decreasing stream temperatures, which, according to climate models, will be important for the Muddy River (31).
+This has the added benefit of decreasing stream temperatures, which is expected in this area, according to models (31).